metacurb/vue-whiteboard/README.md

 # vue-whiteboard
-Based upon the fantastic [ng-whiteboard](https://github.com/mostafazke/ng-whiteboard)
+Built using Vue 3, based upon the fantastic [ng-whiteboard](https://github.com/mostafazke/ng-whiteboard)

+This library has no styles.
+It simply acts as a wrapper for the basic whiteboard functionality.

 ## Lightweight Vue whiteboard